vanboxen/vanboxen.github.io/posts/Welcome file.md

     cd Desktop ; hugo new site my_website

-> A new folder called my_website will be created inside
+> A new folder called my_website will be created on the Desktop

+Then you will have a nice prompt telling you where to download themes and how to do some customization, etc.

 # Most common topics